 We are all aware of what the statutes say and how they have been twisted to be not in firearm owners’ favor.

-In this article I am going to try to explore and exploit the errors in the laws and also to gain opinions of my readers.
+In this article, I am going to try to explore and exploit the errors in the laws and also to gain the opinions of my readers.
 This should make for some intelligent debate and “what if” scenarios.

 Let me pre-empt my views with this disclaimer that: I AM NOT A LAWYER AND NOTHING I WRITE SHOULD BE CONSTRUED TO BE LEGAL ADVICE.